Opticron Oregon Observation 11×70 binoculars review

 When we shone a bright light down the objective lens, we saw that the reflective surfaces of the prisms were covered with what appeared to be black plastic covers.
 This feature reduces the amount of stray light that can get into the optical system, where it can diminish image contrast.

 The neck strap is of far better quality than is usual with this class of binoculars.
 Although not padded, we found the 30mm-wide webbing sufficiently comfortable for the binoculars to be slung around the neck for more than half an hour without digging in.

 The single rain guard-type of eyepiece cover attaches to the neck strap , keeping it easily accessible.
 Made from soft rubber, it protects the eyepieces from dew and debris when not in use, meaning you need to clean them less often.

 - Aperture: 70mm

 - Weight: 1.39kg

 - Supplier: Opticron

-This review originally appeared in the January 2014 issue of BBC Sky at Night Magazine.
+This review appeared in the December 2022 issue of BBC Sky at Night Magazine.